Cristian Chávez (footballer, born 1986)

-For the Mexican singer, see Christian Chávez.

-Cristian Manuel Chávez (born June 16, 1986 in Pilar, Buenos Aires) is an Argentine football midfielder currently playing for Wilstermann.
+Cristian Manuel Chávez (born 16 June 1986) is an Argentine footballer who plays as a midfielder for Bolivian club Jorge Wilstermann.
+He retired in 2022 and went on to become a manager, before returning to playing duties in 2025.

+Club career

-Chávez made his competitive debut on 3 July 2005 in a fiery game against Almagro, which was suspended due to violence and recorded as a defeat for both teams.
+Born in Pilar, Buenos Aires, Chávez made his competitive debut for Boca Juniors on 3 July 2005 in a fiery game against Almagro, which was suspended due to violence and recorded as a defeat for both teams.
 On 27 January 2016, he signed a year and a half contract to Greek club Asteras Tripoli playing for Super League for an undisclosed fee.

+His last club was Bolivian club Jorge Wilstermann from 2017 to 2022.
+He announced his retirement in September 2023.